 Download image

-As part of the amendment to the Federal Nature Conservation Act, the regulations on the collision risk of birds of prey were standardized at least nationwide.
-Unfortunately, the amendment did not regulate the requirements for bat protection and the prohibition of disturbing protected species (for wind turbines: noise).
-Uniform national requirements would also be necessary for these topics.
+• As part of the amendment to the Federal Nature Conservation Act, the rules governing the collision risk for birds of prey were at least standardized nationwide.
+Unfortunately, the amendment did not regulate requirements for bat protection or the prohibition of disturbance for protected species (in the case of wind turbines, usually noise).
+Nationwide uniform requirements would also be necessary for these issues.

-In order to be able to really assess the operational risk of birds of prey being killed, a scientifically sound method for assessing the collision risk is required.
-The first method that is really suitable for this would be probabilistics (probability calculation).
-To this end, a specific threshold must be set at which point there is a significantly increased risk of death.
-It must be taken into account that birds of prey are exposed to a general risk to their lives even without wind turbines (predators, poisoning, road traffic, power lines, etc.).
+• To genuinely assess the operational risk of killing birds of prey, a scientifically sound method for evaluating collision risk is required.
+The first method that is truly suitable for this purpose would be probability calculation.
+A clear threshold must also be defined to determine when a significantly increased collision risk exists.
+It must be taken into account that birds of prey are exposed to general life risks even without wind turbines, such as predators, poisoning, road traffic, power lines, etc.

 Download image